Belgians urged to work from home as EU infections soar

 "We underestimated the infectiousness of the Delta variant [of Covid]," he also said, citing figures of 1,900 Covid patients in Belgian hospitals, 360 of whom were already in intensive care.

-"We must lift the number of close contacts," Vandenbroucke said.
+"We must limit the number of close contacts," Vandenbroucke said.

-Austria and Greece have also imposed new restrictions on people refusing to get the jab.
+Austria and Greece have also imposed new restrictions to cope with mounting infections.

-Unvaccinated people were banned from cafes, cinemas, restaurants and hairdressers in Austria from Monday onward, as infections approach the record set a year ago.
+Unvaccinated people were banned from cafes, cinemas, restaurants, and hairdressers in Austria from Monday onward, as infections broke records set a year ago.

-The country reported 9,943 new infections within a 24 hour period on Saturday, surpassing the previous worst day of 13 November 2020, when 9,586 cases were recorded.
+The country reported 9,943 new cases within a 24 hour period on Saturday, surpassing the previous worst day of 13 November 2020, when 9,586 cases were logged.

-"The evolution is exceptional and the occupancies of intensive-care beds are increasing significantly faster than we had expected," conservative chancellor Alexander Schallenberg said Friday.
+"The evolution is exceptional and the occupancies of intensive-care beds are increasing significantly faster than we had expected," Austrian chancellor Alexander Schallenberg said Friday.

-For its part, Latvia, which already reimposed a lockdown in autumn, last week passed a new law saying businesses could fire or force to work from home people who refused to get vaccinated.
+For its part, Latvia, which already reimposed a lockdown, last week passed a new law saying businesses could fire or force to work from home people who refused to get vaccinated.

 But Austria did not go as far as that, saying waiters, for instance, could keep working without inoculation.